ketodiet/keto-calculator/README.md

 ### Develop & Debug

-1. We use [WebStorm](https://www.jetbrains.com/webstorm/) & Chrome for our development.
+1. We use [WebStorm](https://www.jetbrains.com/webstorm/) & Chrome for development.
 You can download  trial version of WebStorm to try it.
 1. The demo page is developed using ReactJS.
 To find out more about ReactJS, please visit [https://facebook.github.io/react/](https://facebook.github.io/react/)